 These new higher-frequency appliances are of concern since the currents they induce in your body are proportional to frequency.
-Induction hobs, in particular, induce some of the highest internal electric currents in your body in the VLF frequency range, which have been shown to significantly affect the nervous system, so it is advisable to limit your exposure to these VLF fields.
+Induction hobs, in particular, induce some of the highest internal electric currents in your body in the VLF frequency range, which has been shown to significantly affect the nervous system, so it is advisable to limit your exposure to these VLF fields.

-The Swedish National Energy Department issued an advisory warning that schools, playgrounds and day care centres should not be sited near power lines, and that children should not be subjected for long periods every day to AC (50-60 Hz) magnetic fields over 3.0 mG.
+The Swedish National Energy Department issued an advisory warning that schools, playgrounds and daycare centres should not be sited near power lines and that children should not be subjected for long periods every day to AC (50-60 Hz) magnetic fields over 3.0 mG.
 The PF5 can accurately measure this.
 The PF5 measures magnetic field strength from 0.2 to 20.0 milliGauss (mG), and electric field strength from 5 to 200 V/m.
 Readout uses a column of LED lights.